clarive/cla-docker-containers-plugin/README.md

 If you want to use the plugin through the Rulebook, in any `do` block, use this ops as examples to configure the different parameters:

+- **server** - Server that holds the remote file, server to connect to.
+Name or mid.
+- **user** - User which will be used to connect to the server.
+- **command** - Write the command you wish to perform into an array.

-This operation will get your docker service information.
+The next operation will get your docker service information.

 ```yaml
 rule: Docker demo.